github/archive-program/GUIDE.md

 It is possible to nest TAR files within TAR files, one container inside another, and this is how most of our archived data is stored.
 For any given repository, the outer TAR file will contain at least:

-* a single uncompressed metadata file called META, which includes the repository's name, owner's handle, description, language, star count, and fork count
+* a single uncompressed metadata file called META, which includes the repository name, account name, description, language, star count, and fork count
 * a compressed (see below) file named COMMITS, which includes log of the changes made to the repository over time
 * a file named repo.tar.xz, a compressed TAR file which contains the actual repository contents